22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Tuesday to Sunday

-One of the richest men in Turkey, Rahmi M. Koç, decided to create his own private museum with his personal collection.
-Visitors will get to see exhibitions that focus on the history of transport, communication, and industry.
-The museum is located on the northern shore of the Golden Horn.
+One of the richest men in Turkey, Rahmi M. Koç, built his own private museum around his personal collection.
+The exhibitions focus on the history of transport, communication, and industry.
+The museum sits on the northern shore of the Golden Horn.

 Visiting hours & admission: Rahmi M. Koç Museum website